Your baby needs

 Baby Bath

-It is important to introduce routine into your baby's life during the early days of their growth.
+It is important to introduce routine into your baby's life during the early days of growth.
 Here is a sample routine to keep in mind.

 Activity | Duration |